google/tachometer/README.md

 expires (5 minutes by default).

 The stopping conditions for auto-sampling are specified in terms of
-***boundaries***.
-A boundary can be thought of as a *point of interest* on the number-line of either absolute or relative differences in runtime.
-By setting a boundary, you are asking tachometer to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that boundary*.
+***targets***.
+A target can be thought of as a *point of interest* on the number-line of either absolute or relative differences in runtime.
+By setting a target, you are asking tachometer to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that target*.

-Example boundaries | Question
+Example targets    | Question
 ------------------ | -----------
 `0%`               | Is X faster or slower than the baseline *at all*?
 `10%`              | Is X faster or slower than the baseline by at least 10%?